 The Delta is my home.
-For 32 years Patti and I have had the privilege of living and farming in the Delta.
+For more than 30, years Patti and I have had the privilege of living and farming in the Delta.
 This is where we raised our children and where we enjoy the incredible beauty and diversity of nature.
 This is where we gossip with farmers over a cup of coffee at the local café.

 We have fought floods in 1986 and droughts in between.
-When we moved to Walnut Grove 32 years ago the river was full of fishing boats alternating between the salmon runs and the stripped bass runs.
+When we moved to Walnut Grove, the river was full of fishing boats alternating between the salmon runs and the stripped bass runs.
 It was once a rich aquatic habitat.
 It still is the largest and most important estuary on the West Coast of the Western Hemisphere; today it is a very sick estuary.

 In California today, there is a major push for a $24 billion boondoggle known as the Bay Delta Conservation Plan (BDCP), which would create two massive twin tunnels to ship water from the Delta south for the benefit of a few well-connected businesses.
 This plan wouldn't create a drop of new water for the state, would undermine senior water rights, would imperil the Delta, and would be a bad investment for the state.

 Instead of reigniting a water war through a water grab, we should work together as a state to make more water for everyone.
 My comprehensive water plan for all Californians would improve California's water situation by: